Rachael-E/arran-runtime-blog-post/blog.md

 *This series of blog posts are intended for GIS professionals who have an interest in learning how to code geospatial workflows already familiar to them, using Esri's ArcGIS Runtime APIs*

-![Image of hillshade renderer in Arran](HillshadeRendererOnArran.png) *Mountains of the Isle of Arran, Scotland, using 1m resolution opensource LiDAR data to create a realistic sunset hillshade effect.
+![Image of hillshade renderer in Arran](HillshadeRendererOnArran.png) *Mountains of the Isle of Arran, Scotland, using 1m resolution opensource LiDAR data to create a realistic hillshade effect, with a low angle light source simulating sunset.
+The view is north oriented.
 Made using ArcGIS Runtime for Java API, data Copyright Scottish Government and SEPA (2014).*

 The first cartographic technique I came across during my early career in geology was that of applying hillshades to digital elevation models, in order to make the dull, flat, greyscale raster **pop** into life as a realistic landscape with depth and dimension.
 Hillshade rendering uses highlights and shadows to create this 3D landscape, and is an invaluable tool in picking out subtle landscape features during the desk study phase of any geological investigation.
-It was one of my favourite tools when using ArcGIS Pro (well, ArcMap at the time!), with many an hour disappearing tweaking the settings in order to maximise landscape features that would later become the focus of a field survey: is that long sinuous feature an esker (marking the site of a river which once flowed beneath a glacier) and therefore worthy of a field study, or is it human-made and can therefore not of interest in a glacial superficial deposit field survey?
+It was one of my favourite tools when using ArcGIS Pro (well, ArcMap at the time!), with many an hour disappearing tweaking the settings in order to maximise landscape features that would later become the focus of a field survey: is that long sinuous feature an esker (marking the site of a river which once flowed beneath a glacier) and therefore worthy of a field study, or is it human-made and can therefore not be of interest in a glacial superficial deposit field survey?
 When I changed careers and joined the ArcGIS Runtime for Java API team as a product engineer, I was delighted to discover much of the functionality I loved from Esri's desktop software was present in their Runtime offerings.

 There are so many amazing blogs/tutorials out there already for hillshade rendering in Esri's flagship ArcGIS Pro, so I won't be stepping into detail about what a hillshade is, or the algorithms behind it in this blog.
 Instead, I want to share an alternative, coded approach to using ArcGIS Pro which achieves similar visually stunning hillshaded results using ArcGIS Runtime, and inspire GIS professionals interested in coding to give it a go.
 I'll show how easy it is to load raster data into a desktop application using the ArcGIS Runtime for Java API, and how to apply a hillshade renderer to it and create a 3D digital visually realistic landscape.
 The results are as you would expect from ArcGIS Pro, but with the added fun of you get to code it up yourself and customise your application how ever you want.